WhatsApp/erlfmt/README.md

 ### In containers

-For containers like lists, tuples, maps, records, function calls, macro calls, etc, there are two possible layouts - "collapsed" where the entire collection is printed in a single line; and "expanded" where each element is printed on a separate line.
+For containers like lists, tuples, maps, records, etc, there are two possible layouts - "collapsed" where the entire collection is printed in a single line; and "expanded" where each element is printed on a separate line.
 The formatter respects this choice, if possible.
 If there is a newline between the opening bracket/brace/parenthesis and the first element,